JoseArias31/Git-and-GitHub/README.md

 *To Pull documents from GitHub to our local repository:

 -git pull origin main = keep in mind we need to be on the branch we want to pull from.

+*Git fetch works to validate the changes made without changing anything from our repositories if so, we can git pull the changes.